-At 17 and 18, Eloise Hall and Isobel Marshall crowdfunded $56,000 to kickstart TABOO Period Products; a social enterprise that sells high quality certified organic cotton pads and tampons with all company profits dedicated to eradicating period poverty.
+At 18 years old, Isobel Marshall and co-founder Eloise Hall crowdfunded $56,000 to kickstart TABOO Period Products; a social enterprise that sells high-quality certified organic cotton pads and tampons with all company profits dedicated to eradicating period poverty.

 Current Work: